CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

-Refraction has a relatively small but nonzero performance hit: Specifically, the cornell box scene with 3 spheres (2 refractive) renders 10 iterations in 2202 milliseconds whereas if all 3 spheres are ideal diffuse surfaces, the runtime for 10 iterations reduces to 2107 milliseconds.
+Refraction has a relatively small but nonzero performance hit: Specifically, the cornell box scene with 3 spheres (2 refractive) renders 10 iterations in 2202 milliseconds whereas if all 3 spheres are ideal diffuse surfaces, the runtime for 10 iterations reduces to 2107 milliseconds (material sort enabled).

 A hypothetical CPU implementation of refraction would likely be significantly less efficient as it would not be taking advantage of a number of opportunities at parallelization.
 Specifically, the many of the linear algebra operations